| | | | 3-Nobel Prize

 Peace Prize and the Swedish institutions retained responsibility for the

+other prizes.
 Every year since 1901 the Nobel

 Prize has been awarded for achievements in physics, chemistry, physiology or